sndrjhlncgr/Laravel-Native-Multi-Authentication-5.6/README.md

 ## Routes

-You need to paste this in your `routes/web.php`.
+You need to copy/paste this in your `routes/web.php`.

 ```
 Route::get('/', function () {